-- Gastric lavage with copious amounts of water - It may be beneficial to instill 60 ml of mineral oil into the stomach. - Oxygen and artificial respiration as needed - Electrolyte balance: it may be useful to start 500 ml.
-W/6 sodium bicarbonate intravenously but maintain a cautious and conservative attitude toward electrolyte replacement unless shock or severe - To protect the liver, maintain carbohydrate intake by intravenous infusions of glucose. - ▶ Haemodialysis if coma is deep and persistent.
+- It may be beneficial to instill 60 ml of mineral oil into the stomach. - Oxygen and artificial respiration as needed. - Electrolyte balance: it may be useful to start 500 ml.
+M/6 sodium bicarbonate intravenously but maintain a cautious and conservative attitude toward electrolyte replacement unless shock or severe acidosis threatens - To protect the liver, maintain carbohydrate intake by intravenous infusions of glucose. - ▶ Haemodialysis if coma is deep and persistent.
 [GOSSELIN, SMITH HODGE: Clinical Toxicology of Commercial Products, Ed 5)